When to Hire Humans vs Hand It to AI

 Storytelling that moves people

-AI handles production.
-Humans handle perception.
+AI handles production, while us humans handle perception.

 The grad job reality